Vegan Jamaican Easter Spice Bun (with yeast)

 - Preheat the oven to 350°F (180°C).

-- While baking, combine the ingredients for the glaze and heat until the sugar is dissolved in a pan or microwave.1 teaspoon brown sugar ,1 tablespoon malta ,1 tablespoon water
+- While baking, combine the ingredients for the glaze and heat until the sugar is dissolved in a pan or microwave.1 teaspoon (5 g) brown sugar ,1 tbsp (15 ml) malta beverage ,1 tbsp (15 ml) water

 - Brush the bun with the glaze immediately when it comes out of the oven, then allow it to cool completely.
 It will shrink slightly and the crust will soften.